John Lewis Fast Facts

 January 2015 - Top Shelf Productions releases "March: Book Two."

-March 6-7, 2015 - Lewis returns to Selma on the 50th anniversary of the beatings he, and dozens of others, suffered on the Edmund Pettus Bridge in 1965.
-Lewis speaks about his experience and memories from that "Bloody Sunday," when a large group of white Alabama state troopers and community members attacked the peaceful protesters.
+March 6-7, 2015 - Lewis returns to Selma, Alabama, on the 50th anniversary of the beatings he, and dozens of others, suffered on the Edmund Pettus Bridge in 1965.
+Lewis speaks about his experience and memories from "Bloody Sunday," when a large group of white Alabama state troopers and community members attacked the peaceful protesters.

-June 22, 2016 - Lewis leads a sit-in on the House floor to protest the inaction on gun control and try to push a vote preventing people on the terrorist watch list from buying guns.
+June 22, 2016 - Lewis leads a sit-in on the House floor to protest inaction on gun control and try to push a vote preventing people on the terrorist watch list from buying guns.
 The demonstration draws 170 lawmakers.
 After about 25 hours, Democrats decide to end the sit-in, but vow to continue when Congress returns for their next session.

-January 13, 2017 - During an interview with NBC News, Lewis says that he does not view Donald Trump as a legitimate president due to evidence of Russian meddling during the run-up to the election.
+January 13, 2017 - During an interview with NBC News, Lewis says that he does not view President-Elect Donald Trump as a legitimate president due to evidence of Russian meddling during the run-up to the election.
 He says that he will not attend the inauguration.
 It will be the second time he's boycotted an inauguration in protest.
 In 2001, he declined to attend the inauguration of President George W. Bush, who won a close election after the Supreme Court halted a recount in Florida.
 Bush won the Electoral College even though Vice President Al Gore topped him in the popular vote.

 January 14, 2017 - Trump criticizes Lewis in a threaded tweet, "Congressman John Lewis should spend more time on fixing and helping his district, which is in horrible shape and falling apart (not to mention crime infested) rather than falsely complaining about the election results.
 All talk, talk, talk - no action or results.
 Sad!"
 Lewis responds with a statement in an email encouraging donors to pledge money to the Democratic National Committee.
 "Today, Donald Trump attacked me on Twitter.
 He said that I'm 'all talk' and 'no action.'
 I've been beaten bloody, tear-gassed, fighting for what's right for America.
 I've marched at Selma with Dr. King.
 Sometimes that's what it takes to move our country in the right direction."